kyle1james/teacher_docs_coding_bootcamp/01_datatypes/02_day/README.md

 NOTE: NUMBERS WILL CAUSE BUGS due to the data type.
 Steer students to strings.

-## Madlib lab
+## Chatbot lab
-Today you are going to create a madlib program.
+Today you are going to create a chatbot program.

-- explain what is a madlib
+- Create a chatbot that will talk with the user to ask them about the following Name
+Age
+Favorite food
+Secret word or phrase
+Lucky number

+- Take the user input and return it back to them in the chatbot’s response before moving onto the next question.

+### CHALLENGE ZONE

+The Turing test is a test of artificial intelligence proposed by Alan Turing.
+If a computer can participate in a conversation with a human without that human suspecting that it is a computer, then the computer could be said to be artificially intelligent.

+See how convincing you can make your chatbot’s conversation.

+#### PANIC ZONE!

+- Print out a 5-sentence story with 5 different statements

 # Day Two
 ## Operators